dave1010/Asdfghjkl/README.md

 You can also:

 - Tap `Backspace` to zoom back out to the previous level
+- Tap `Arrow Keys` to move the selected tile up/down/left/right by half its size
 - Tap `Esc` to cancel and hide the overlay

 ## Why?